matplotlib/matplotlib/doc/devel/pr_guide.rst

 When in doubt, err on the side of not backporting.

-When backporting a Pull Request fails or is declined, re-milestone the original PR to the next minor release and leave a comment explaining why.
+When backporting a Pull Request fails or is declined, re-milestone the original PR to the next meso release and leave a comment explaining why.

 The only changes backported to the documentation branch (*v3.N.M-doc*) are changes to :file:`doc` or :file:`galleries`.
 Any changes to :file:`lib`